CodedPrivateML: A Fast and Privacy-Preserving Framework for Distributed Machine Learning

-Upon secret sharing of the encoded dataset and model parameters, each worker performs the gradient computations using the chosen polynomial approximation of the sigmoid function, and sends the result back to the master.
-The workers perform the computations over the quantized and encoded data \emph{as if they were computing over the true dataset}.
-That is, the structure of the computations are the same for computing over the true dataset versus computing over the encoded dataset.
+Upon secret sharing of the encoded dataset and model parameters, each worker performs the gradient computations using the chosen polynomial approximation, and sends the result back to the master.
+The workers perform the computations over the quantized and encoded data {\it as if they were computing over the uncoded dataset}.
+That is, the structure of the computations are the same for computing over the uncoded dataset versus computing over the encoded dataset.
 Finally, the master collects the results from a subset of fastest workers and decodes the gradient over the finite field.
 It then converts the decoded gradients to the real domain, updates the weight vector, and secret shares it with the worker nodes for the next round.
 We note that since the computations are performed in a finite domain while the weights are updated in the real domain, the update process may lead to undesired behaviour as weights may not converge.
 Our system guarantees convergence through a stochastic quantization technique while converting between real and finite fields.